-via Bread Pudding recipe with a Laganu twist Advertisements Continue reading Bread Pudding recipe with a Laganu twist
+via Bread Pudding recipe with a Laganu twist Continue reading Bread Pudding recipe with a Laganu twist

 After a somewhat blah day, the thing you need or rather should need, is a comforting bowl of pudding.
 Give yourself five minutes of silence to eat it slowly and wantonly and forget the day.
 Alternatively, it is also a great stress buster to make.
 It’s one of those hard-to-mess up recipes since all the … Continue reading Bread Pudding recipe with a Laganu twist